tier4/caret_doc/docs/design/latency_definitions/index.md

 A message is received in the subscription callback and the processed data is published to the next node.
 In this way, information is propagated from the sensor node to the actuator node.

-CARET measures the following three main locations for latency calculation.
+CARET samples events for latency calculation.
+The following three items are main types of the events.

 - Callback start
 - Callback end
 - Publish

-Latency is calculated by calculating the time difference required for each measurement section.
+Difference of timestamp between two events are corresponded to latency.

 For a more detailed definition, see